Mormon leaders hopeful Casper temple will be finished in 2023

-On a 9 ½-acre property at the corner of Wyoming Boulevard and Eagle Drive in Casper, construction continues for the Casper Wyoming Temple for the Church of Jesus Christ of Latter-day Saints.
+On a 9 ½-acre property at the corner of Wyoming Boulevard and Eagle Drive in Casper, construction continues on the Church of Jesus Christ of Latter-day Saints’ Casper temple.

-The temple – announced in April 2021 and breaking ground in October 2021 – is the second in Wyoming.
+The temple – which was announced in April 2021 and broke ground six months later – is the second in Wyoming.
 The other temple, located in Afton, opened in 2016.

 A rendering on the LDS’s website shows a white stone building with several windows, its steeple rising up against a cornflower blue sky.